MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-on-premises-to-github.md

 * [Install the Azure Boards app for GitHub](install-github-app.md) on the GitHub organizations or account.
 * Connect to an Azure Boards or Azure DevOps project.
 If you don't have a project yet, [create one](../../organizations/projects/create-project.md).
 * You must be a member of the [**Project Collection Administrators** group](../../organizations/security/change-organization-collection-level-permissions.md) and the project's [Contributors group](../../organizations/security/add-users-team-project.md).
 If you created the project, then you have permissions.
-* You must be an administrator of the GitHub Enterprise Server you connect to.
+* You must be an administrator of the GitHub Enterprise Server that you connect to.

 ## Authentication options

 The following authentication options are supported.

 ::: moniker range="azure-devops-2020"
 - [PAT](#server-github-ent-pat)
 - [Username plus password](#server-github-ent-username)

 > [!NOTE]
 > OAuth isn't supported for Azure DevOps Server 2020.
 ::: moniker-end

 ::: moniker range="azure-devops-2019"